LinoyYarkoni/GuessTheSequence/README.md

 ## Goal:
 ### Your goal is to guess the compuer sequnce.
 ### The program generates sequence of 4 letters from A to H.
-### For each correct letter in the wrong place you will get an X.
+### For each correct letter in the wrong place you will get a X.
 ### For each correct letter in the correct place you will get a V.

 ## Instructions: